arrestle/proto-example-log-api/README.md

 - Reuse across repos once naming is resolved to promote consistency

 ### Containerize or other automation
-- For structured logging we can simply generate the go and python equivalents and check into github, later versions can be generated using pipelines to always regenerate when a PR is merged.
+- For structured logging we can simply generate the go and python equivalents and check that into github.
+- Later versions can be generated in pipelines to always regenerate when a PR is merged.

 ## Background